 Eating moldy cheese that contains harmful mycotoxins can lead to food poisoning symptoms such as nausea, vomiting, and diarrhea.
 In some cases, it can even cause more serious health problems, especially in individuals with weakened immune systems.

-See also How to cook shabu shabu korean
+See also How long to cook steak and potatoes in oven

 Some mycotoxins produced by mold can also have long-term effects on the liver, kidneys, and other organs.
 Prolonged exposure to these toxins may increase the risk of certain diseases, including cancer.